theresarocha/estudos_python/README.md

-# Perfil do Profissional de Dados do Brasil
+# Perfil do Profissional de Dados no Brasil

 Autor: Theresa Rocha